marcusreal/RecipeForHappiness/README.md

 # The recipe for happiness: a predictive linear regression analysis

-To visualize my study download the html file
+To visualize my study download the TheRecipeForHappiness.html file

 ![Alt text](./HappinessInTheWorld.PNG "appinessInTheWorld")